 The National Autonomous Standardization, Quality, Metrology, and Technical Regulations Service (SENCAMER) enforces packaging and container regulations.
-The SENCAMER adheres to COVENIN's established standards and norms, but the Codex Alimentarius guidelines also apply in some cases.
-The MINSALUD established new manufacturing, storage, and transportation practices for foods for human consumption through Official Gazette N° 38,739, dated August 2007 (which replaced Official Gazette N° 36,081, dated November 1996).
-Containers, vessels, canning, bottling, and packing materials used to handle inputs or finished products should meet the following general requirements:
+The SENCAMER adheres to COVENIN's established standards and norms, but in some cases, the Codex Alimentarius apply (See Section IV).
+The MINSALUD established new manufacturing, storage, and transportation practices for foods for human consumption through Official Gazette N° 38,739, (2007) (which replaced Official Gazette N° 36,081, (1996).
+Containers, vessels, canning, bottling, and packing materials used to handle inputs or finished products should meet the following requirements: